jerusalemmoore/capstone/README.md

 Fall 2021

 NOTE: For demo of working prototype at the end of the semester, please watch the videos in the "Prototype Demo" folder.
+FOR DR. SIEWERT: demo parts 3 and 4 include what I couldn't demonstrate during presentations.

 NOTE: Please see release notes and version 2 features to come

 I am building an application that allows artists and creators to post their works in a public media space, as well as connect patrons